CodePosse/WCAG-Brute-Force/CSS/readme.md

 # CSS

 I am trying to add some of the obvious and not-so-obvious things here.
-Remember that you
+Remember that you have a lot of options for libraries and frameworks, I understand a lot of you may try Bootstrap, it is fine if you want, but make sure you really understand the code.

 ## USAGE